 Coconut milk is a fantastic alternative to dairy products, but that doesn’t mean it is always vegan.

-Unfortunately, something that should so simply be considered a vegan product must be carefully checked to ensure that those making your coconut milk are doing so ethically and without the use of animal labor.
+Unfortunately, something that should be considered a vegan product must be carefully checked to ensure that those making your coconut milk are doing so ethically and without the use of animal labor.

 Related Content: Can Vegans Drink Milk?